 Not interested in shopping?
 No worries; Sunshine City’s got you covered with its other attractions.
 It houses a planetarium, observatory, an aquarium, and a small indoor amusement park called Namjatown.
 What’s interesting about Namjatown is that it has a gyoza stadium where you can try all sorts of variations on gyoza: gyoza with shrimp, gyoza so long that it resembles a coil rather than a dumpling, and more (though this area may be closed for renovations).
 It also has a dessert alley where you can try odd flavors of ice cream, such as shrimp and curry.

 Lastly, Ikebukuro has its share of themed cafes.
 The maid cafe chain MaiDreamin has a branch on Sunshine Street.
 A maid can usually be found on the street, leading customers in.
 Near MaiDreamin is a new ikemen (handsome men) cafe called

 St. Giuliano Music Academy (closed), and the famous Swallowtail Butler Cafe can be found towards the end of Otome Road.

 Ikebukuro also has a fair few love hotels, as we detail here.

 What’s your favourite part of Ikebukuro?
-Let us know in the comments.
+Let us know on the community forum.